chrissimpkins/recurse/FAQ.md

 > Its syntax is similar to Perl-style regular expressions, but lacks a few features like look around and backreferences.

+The regular expression syntax support is documented in [https://docs.rs/regex/#syntax](https://docs.rs/regex/#syntax).

 Detailed `regex` crate documentation is available at https://docs.rs/regex.

 ### Can I use Unicode characters in my regular expression?

-Yes, you can include Unicode characters on the command line in your regular expression pattern.
+You can include *UTF-8* encoded characters on the command line in your regular expression pattern.

 ### Where can I find more detailed information about the Unicode support in regular expression patterns?